classiebit/eventmie-pro-docs/resources/docs/3.0/admin/site-content.md

 <a name="categories"></a>
 ## Categories

-Only Admin can add and manage categories from the Admin Panel.
-While Organisers can only select amongst these categories for their events.
+Admins can create and manage event categories from the Admin Panel.
+Organizers can only select from these categories when creating or editing their events, ensuring consistent event classification and improved discoverability.

 ---

->{primary} Disabling a category disables/hides all the events that belong to the category.
+>{primary} Disabling a category will automatically hide all events associated with that category from the website.

 ---